-- States (i, 0, 0), $i \ge 1$ , indicate that the agent is available (i.e. not migrating) and located i hops away from the source, and that no message is traveling; - State (1,0,1\) indicates that the agent is available and located one hop away from a message, and the latter has never been through any forwarder; - State (1,0,1) indicates that the agent is available and located one hop away from a message, the latter having already gone through at least one forwarder; - States (i, 0, 1), $(i \ge 2)$ indicate that a message is traveling, the agent is available and located i hops away from the message; - States (i, 1, k), $i \ge 1$ , indicate that the agent is migrating and that before the initiation of its migration it was located i hops away from the source if no message is traveling (k = 0) or it was located i hops away from the message if a message is traveling (k = 1); - State (0, 1, 1) indicates that a message that has gone through at least one forwarder and the agent are at the same location but that the agent is migrating (i.e. the agent has initiated a migration just before the arrival of the message); - State (0,0,1) indicates that the message has reached the agent after having traveled through at least one forwarder and that the agent is currently communicating its new position to the source.
+- States (i, 0, 0), $i \ge 1$ , indicate that the agent is available (i.e. not migrating) and located i hops away from the source, and that no message is traveling; - State (1,0,1\) indicates that the agent is available and located one hop away from a message, and the latter has never been through any forwarder;

+- State (1,0,1) indicates that the agent is available and located one hop away from a message, the latter having already gone through at least one forwarder; - States (i, 0, 1), $(i \ge 2)$ indicate that a message is traveling, the agent is available and located i hops away from the message; - States (i, 1, k), $i \ge 1$ , indicate that the agent is migrating and that before the initiation of its migration it was located i hops away from the source if no message is traveling (k = 0) or it was located i hops away from the message if a message is traveling (k = 1); - State (0, 1, 1) indicates that a message that has gone through at least one forwarder and the agent are at the same location but that the agent is migrating (i.e. the agent has initiated a migration just before the arrival of the message); - State (0,0,1) indicates that the message has reached the agent after having traveled through at least one forwarder and that the agent is currently communicating its new position to the source.

-State $(1, 0, 1^)$ has been introduced to take into account the fact that if a new message reaches the agent after exactly one hop and that the agent has not initiated a migration before the arrival of the message then the cycle is over and the source can transmit a new message; otherwise, if a message reaches the agent after having gone through at least one forwarder then the agent will have to communicate its location to the source once the message will have reached it.
+State $(1, 0, 1^)$ takes into account the fact that if a new message reaches the agent after exactly one hop and that the agent has not initiated a migration before the arrival of the message then the cycle is over and the source can transmit a new message; otherwise, the agent will have to communicate its location to the source once the message will have reached it.